 Trip Overview of Everest Expedition

-Mount Everest Expedition is the tallest mountain peak in the world, the center for trekking and expedition activities for all trekkers, mountaineers and adventure seekers from across the world.
-Hence, Everest Expedition is a widely followed adventure activity in Nepal, attracting large number of tourists from various parts of the world.
-Climbing the world’s tallest peak, however, is a challenging activity as you will come across several challenges during the course of Expedition details itinerary.
-Everest Expedition can be done both from the southern side, situated towards Nepal and the northern side, which lies in neighboring Tibet.
-Since 1950, China has closed the Tibet border for Everest expedition and since then Nepal has begun welcoming large number of foreigners for Everest expedition.
-Following which, the southern route to Everest via the Khumbu Valley has become very popular among the climbers and mountaineers.
+Mount Everest Expedition is the tallest mountain peak in the world, the center for trekking and expedition activities for all trekkers, mountaineers, and adventure seekers from across the world.
+Hence, Everest Expedition is a widely followed adventure activity in Nepal, attracting a large number of tourists from various parts of the world.
+Climbing the world’s tallest peak, however, is a challenging activity as you will come across several challenges during the course of the Expedition details itinerary.
+Everest Expedition can be done both from the southern side, situated towards Nepal, and the northern side, which lies in neighboring Tibet.
+Since 1950, China has closed the Tibet border for the Everest expedition and since then Nepal has begun welcoming a large number of foreigners for the Everest expedition.
+Following this, the southern route to Everest via the Khumbu Valley has become very popular among climbers and mountaineers.
 Mount Everest was first successfully climbed in 1953 by Tenzing Norgay Sherpa of Nepal and Sir Edmund Hillary of New Zealand from the South Col.

-For the adventure seekers from different part of the world, Climbing Everest is certainly a lifetime opportunity and experience.
-The prospective mountaineers and climbers will have to prepare will before the expedition as they will have to face and come across many hidden obstacles during the course of Everest expedition.
+For the adventure seekers from different parts of the world, Climbing Everest is certainly a lifetime opportunity and experience.
+The prospective mountaineers and climbers will have to prepare well before the expedition as they will have to face and come across many hidden obstacles during the course of the Everest expedition.
 The climbers will have to negotiate high altitude, inclement (unfavorable) weather conditions, exhaustion, and several other hindrances before they successfully accomplish the expedition of the world’s tallest peak.

 Upon your arrival at the International Airport in Kathmandu, you will be welcomed by our representatives and team members.
 You will then be transferred to the hotel and our representatives will provide brief overview about the travel itinerary.
 Overnight stay at the hotel.